Failure to Diagnose Skin Cancer

 How Does Failure to Diagnose Skin Cancer Occur?

+Early detection and diagnosis of skin cancer can make the difference.
 When a physician fails to diagnose skin cancer in time, they rob the patient of the ability to fight the disease in its early stages.
 Medical experts agree that much of the success of treatment has to do with early diagnosis.
 Failure to diagnose cancer or a delayed diagnosis of cancer can be the grounds for a medical malpractice claim if any of these factors are present:

 – The doctor fails to recommend and/or perform the appropriate cancer screening tests